Koyonari/Koyonari.github.io/README.md

-## Price.io - A website made by Yong Shyan and Jake to track Inflation rates around the globe
+# Price.io - Tracking inflation rates across the globe by Yong Shyan and Jake

-### Introduction:
+## Introduction:
-In response to the escalating global inflation crisis, we, a team of two young developers, envisioned a website empowering users to navigate this complex economic landscape.
-Enter: Price.io, your interactive portal to real-time data, timely news, and engaging community discussions.
+In response to the escalating global inflation crisis, we, a team of two young developers - An Yong Shyan and Jake Chan Man Lock, has crafted a website for users to navigate this complex economic landscape.
+Price.io, your interactive portal to real-time data, timely news, and engaging community discussions.

-Our platform seamlessly blends functionality with intuitive design.
+Our platform blends functionality with intuitive design.
 Explore inflation rates across the globe on our interactive map, stay informed with curated news updates, connect with fellow enthusiasts in our forum, and learn more about our vision on the dedicated About page.
 Price.io: Bridging the gap between knowledge and action in a world marked by economic uncertainty.

-### Technicalities
+## Technicalities
 Overview: Price.io is a responsive multi-page website tailored for optimal user experience with our user audience being traders, investors, salesmen and everyone in between that has the need to delve deeper into the economics of the world.
-We leverage Bootstrap’s robust framework for a dynamic navigation bar that seamlessly adapts to various screen sizes.
+We utilised Bootstrap’s robust framework for a responsive navigation bar that seamlessly adapts to various screen sizes using a burger menu.
 Recognizing the growing preference for dark interfaces, we opted for a dark theme that prioritizes eye comfort even during extended screen time as most of our users tend to be glued to the screen for long periods of time.
-Each page header features subtle JavaScript-powered animations, injecting a touch of dynamism into the platform.
+We have also used the 60-30-10 colour rule to make the site more aesthetically pleasing, choosing yellow as the accent colour as it gives users a sense of happiness and think of profit.
+Each page header features subtle JavaScript animations, breathing life into the platform.
 Responsive text sizes (achieved through REM units in CSS) further enhance user comfort across devices.
 Finally, a responsive footer conveniently anchors every page.

 Home: This page serves as your gateway to exploring global inflation trends.
-Click on supported countries on our interactive SVG world map, and watch it become highlighted in white while displaying its corresponding name via xlink:title.
-Upon clicking a highlighted country (rendered in gray for clarity), an API from API Ninjas retrieves relevant inflation data, displayed in the dedicated bottom box.
-The power of JavaScript and getElementById makes these dynamic interactions possible.
+Click on supported countries in grey on our interactive SVG world map, and it will turn white while displaying its corresponding name via xlink:title at the bottom.
+Upon clicking a highlighted country (rendered in grey), an API from API Ninjas retrieves relevant inflation data, displayed in the dedicated bottom box.
+The power of JavaScript and getElementById makes these interactions possible.

-News: Stay informed with Price.io’s curated newsfeed, featuring relevant articles presented in Bootstrap-powered containers.
-Click on any headline to show the full article within a sleek popup window.
+News: Stay informed with Price.io’s newsfeed, featuring relevant articles presented in Bootstrap-powered containers.
+Click on any headline to show the full article within a sleek popup window, possible only with Javascript.

-Forum: Engage with the community!
-Discuss relevant topics, explore existing forums, and discover top contributors, all conveniently accessible through a dedicated search bar and intuitive login page.
+Forum: Engage with the community, discuss relevant topics, explore existing forums, and discover top contributors, all through a dedicated search bar and intuitive login page.
 Mobile users enjoy an optimized experience, with discussion images and the right-hand side of the screen gracefully adapting to smaller screens.

 About: This page unveils the story behind Inflation Hub, introducing our young developer team and the passion that fuels our work.

+>#
-> References:
+>### References:
 >- World Map SVG: https://simplemaps.com/resources/svg-world
 >#
 >- 1st Profile Picture: https://www.zerochan.net/3228849